Keʻelikōlani: Government and business

 In 1847 she was appointed to the Privy Council of Kamehameha III, and served from 1855 through 1857 in the House of Nobles.
-January 15, 1855, she was appointed to be the Royal Governor of the Island of Hawaiʻi, where she served until March 2, 1874.

-When her last half-brother Kamehameha V died in 1872 leaving no heir to the throne, her controversial family background prevented her from being a serious contender to be monarch herself.
+On January 15, 1855, she was appointed Royal Governor of Hawaiʻi Island, serving until March 2, 1874.
+When her last half-brother Kamehameha V died in 1872 leaving no heir to the throne, her controversial family background prevented her from contending to become monarch.
 Although she was considered a member of the royal family, along with Queen Emma and the king's father.
-In 1874, King Lunalilo then died, and the legislature elected Kalākaua as king, the first to be not descended from Kamehameha I. Keʻelikōlani was not declared as a member of the royal family, merely as a high chiefess by the new king.
-The young William Pitt Leleiohoku was named Crown prince, and history might have been very different if he had lived past 1877 and became a wealthy king.
-Instead, the increased reliance of the royal family on the treasury and governmental pensions to fund their lavish expenses is generally considered one factor that led to the overthrow of the Kingdom of Hawaii in 1893.
+In 1874, King Lunalilo then died, and the legislature elected Kalākaua as king, the first not to be descended from Kamehameha I. Keʻelikōlani was not declared a member of the royal family, merely as a high chiefess by Kalākaua.
+William Pitt Leleiohoku was named Crown prince.
+History might have been different had he lived past 1877 and become wealthy.
+Instead, the increased reliance of the royal family on the treasury and governmental pensions to fund their expenses is a factor that led to the overthrow of the Kingdom of Hawaii in 1893.

-She died at Huliheʻe Palace, Kailua Kona, Hawaiʻi Island, at 9am on May 24, 1883.

-Later sources claimed she died on May 15.
-Her body was shipped back to Honolulu for a royal funeral, and she was buried in the Kamehameha Crypt of the Royal Mausoleum, Mauna ʻAla, in Nuʻuanu Valley, Oahu.
-Her will had only one major bequest: to her cousin Bernice Pauahi Bishop the elaborate mansion, Keōua Hale on Emma Street in Honolulu, as well as approximately 353000 acre of Kamehameha lands.
-This totaled nearly nine percent of the land in the Hawaiian Islands.
+She died at Huliheʻe Palace, Kailua Kona, Hawaiʻi Island on May 24, 1883 or possible May 15.
+Her body was shipped to Honolulu for a royal funeral, and she was buried in the Kamehameha Crypt of the Royal Mausoleum, Mauna ʻAla, in Nuʻuanu Valley, Oahu.
+Her will had one major bequest: to her cousin Princess Bernice Pauahi Bishop the elaborate mansion, Keōua Hale on Emma Street in Honolulu, as well as approximately 353000 acre of Kamehameha lands.
+This totaled nearly nine percent of the land in the main Hawaiian Islands.

 Personal life and marriages

-Before the age of sixteen, she married her first husband William Pitt Leleiohoku I (1821–1848), Governor of Hawaiʻi, former husband of Princess Nāhiʻenaʻena, and son of High Chief William Pitt Kalanimoku the Prime Minister of Kamehameha I. Soon after she married Leleiohoku, her 27-year-old husband died in a measles epidemic.
+Before reaching sixteen, she married High Chief William Pitt Leleiohoku I (1821–1848), Governor of Hawaiʻi, former husband of Princess Nāhiʻenaʻena, and son of High Chief William Pitt Kalanimoku (the Prime Minister of Kamehameha I) and his first wife, High Chiefess Kiliwehi.
+Her 27-year-old husband soon died in a measles epidemic.

 On June 2, 1856, she married her second husband, Isaac Young Davis (c.
 1826–1882), son of George Hueu Davis and his wife Kahaʻanapilo Papa (therefore grandson of Isaac Davis).
-Standing at 6 ft 2 in, he was considered rather handsome by many including foreign visitors such as Lady Franklin and her niece Sophia Cracroft.
-Their marriage was an unhappy one, and they divorced in 1868.
-The early loss of their son did not help.
+Standing at 6 ft 2 in, he was considered handsome by many including foreign visitors such as Lady Franklin and her niece Sophia Cracroft.
+Their marriage was an unhappy one, and they divorced in 1868 possibly over the early loss of their son.